Sally A.M. Hogenboom

 • Rescue

-2014 Sport Salesadvisor
+2014 Sport Sales advisor

 Decathlon ArenA, Amsterdam, The Netherlands

-Full-time employement.
-Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock.
+Full-time employment.
+Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock. *Departments: camping and wintersport*

 • Customer Service